-• To build our internal resource pool and develop our future pipeline of talent, we have developed a series of talent and training programmes, including those for graduates and apprentices.

-• To attract and retain the right people, our reward packages are competitively benchmarked and incentivise performance aligned to the performance of the company's objectives.

-• To ensure that employees remain engaged we undertake regular monitoring of employee engagement which allows us to identify and address any areas of concern.

-• Strategic workforce planning helps us understand our future resourcing needs, including those operationally critical roles to evaluate the best mitigation strategies.

-• Succession plans are in place for operationally critical roles.

-• As a shortage of skilled individuals is an industry wide issue, we also support development of the STEM subjects through associated bodies such as the ENA.

-• We work closely with our Contract Management Partners to monitor the availability of skilled teams to undertake our mains replacement work and have targeted recruitment programmes.

-• Our dedicated Supply Chain Team work closely with our partners and suppliers to identify critical supplies and closely monitor and manage stock levels throughout the year to ensure critical supplies are maintained.

-• We monitor and work closely with our strategic partners to ensure delivery of key projects and programmes with suitable escalation routes and governance in place for risks and issues to be identified and resolved.
+- To build our internal resource pool and develop our future pipeline of talent, we have developed a series of talent and training programmes, including those for graduates and apprentices. - To attract and retain the right people, our reward packages are competitively benchmarked and incentivise performance aligned to the performance of the company's objectives. - Strategic workforce planning helps us understand our future resourcing needs, including those operationally critical roles to evaluate the best mitigation strategies. - Succession plans are in place for operationally critical roles. - As a shortage of skilled individuals is an industry wide issue, we also support development of the STEM subjects through associated bodies such as the ENA. - We work closely with our Contract Management Partners to monitor the availability of skilled teams to undertake our mains replacement work and have targeted recruitment programmes where required. - Our dedicated Supply Chain Team work closely with our partners and suppliers to identify critical supplies and closely monitor and manage stock levels throughout the year to ensure critical supplies are maintained. - We monitor and work closely with our strategic partners to ensure delivery of key projects and programmes with suitable escalation routes and governance in place for risks and issues to be identified and resolved.